-If you would prefer a table to be in its own co-location group, specify
+When a new table is not related to others in its would-be implicit co-location group, specify

 -- not co-located with other tables SELECT create_distributed_table('A', 'foo', colocate_with => 'none');

-To co-locate a number of tables, distribute one and then put the others into its co-location group.
+To explicitly co-locate multiple tables, distribute one and then put the others into its co-location group.
 For example:

 -- distribute stores SELECT create_distributed_table('stores', 'store_id'); -- add to the same group as stores SELECT create_distributed_table('orders', 'store_id', colocate_with => 'stores'); SELECT create_distributed_table('products', 'store_id', colocate_with => 'stores');